A 199-mile coast to coast ride via some of our country's iconic castles

 Below is a list of support available for carers, families and vulnerable members of our community, together with a list of useful resources to occupy you and your family whilst staying at home.
 This list will be updated regularly as more support becomes available.
 Blackpool Carers’ Family Resources Pack Our team have compiled this very

-COVID-19 SERVICE STATEMENT Updated 4 November 2020 As a service, our most important people are our carers and families.
+COVID-19 SERVICE STATEMENT Updated 5 January 2021 As a service, our most important people are our carers and families.
 It is with them at the forefront of our minds that we seek to continue to make a better life for carers throughout this uncertain period.
-Our building and services remain open to carers, by appointment only,
+Our building and services remain open to carers, by appointment